terrier-org/pyterrier/docs/extending/datasets.rst

     This guide is for adding new datasets to PyTerrier, allowing them to be easily used by others.
-    If you simply want to run PyTerrier with your own data, you can build Pandas DataFrames compatible with the :doc:`PyTerrier Data Model <../datamodel>`.
+    If you simply want to run PyTerrier with your own data, you can build Pandas DataFrames compatible with the :doc:`PyTerrier Data Model <../datamodel>` - for example, using ``pt.io.read_topics()`` to read from a file.

     If you want to use existing built-in datasets, you can find them on :doc:`this page <../datasets>`.

 .. hint::

-    If you're adding a typical "Cranfield-style" dataset (queries/docs/qrels), consider contributing to `ir-datasets <https://ir-datasets.com/>`_ instead -- they will be imported into PyTerrier automatically.
+    If you're adding a typical "Cranfield-style" open source dataset (queries/docs/qrels), consider contributing to `ir-datasets <https://ir-datasets.com/>`_ instead -- they will be imported into PyTerrier automatically.

-You can add new datasets to PyTerrier through the Datasets API.
-This involves:
+If you want to make a whole set of new datasets to PyTerrier through the Datasets API (an advanced use case), then this involves:

 1. Creating a new ``Dataset`` class, which contains the logic for processing your data into the :doc:`PyTerrier Data Model <../datamodel>`.
 2. Creating a new ``DatasetProvider`` class, which provides access to your datasets.